-PROPOSAL II-RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL II-RATIFICATION OF APPOINTMENT OFINDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee of Home Bancorp Wisconsin, Inc. has approved the engagement of CliftonLarsonAllen LLP to be our independent registered public accounting firm for the fiscal year ending September 30, 2019, subject to the ratification of the engagement by our stockholders.
-At the Annual Meeting, stockholders will consider and vote on the ratification of the Audit Committee's engagement of CliftonLarsonAllen LLP for the fiscal year ending September 30, 2019.
+The Audit Committee of Home Bancorp Wisconsin, Inc. has approved the engagement of CliftonLarsonAllen LLP to be our independent registered public accounting firm for the fiscal year ending September 30, 2020, subject to the ratification of the engagement by our stockholders.
+At the Annual Meeting, stockholders will consider and vote on the ratification of the Audit Committee's engagement of CliftonLarsonAllen LLP for the fiscal year ending September 30, 2020.
+A representative of CliftonLarsonAllen LLP is expected to attend the annual meeting and may respond to appropriate questions and make a statement if he or she so desires.